-April 24, 1998 - Rusty Adkins had his jersey retired and was inducted into the Clemson Baseball Ring of Honor, joining Bill Wilhelm in the elite company.
+April 24, 1998 - Rusty Adkins had his jersey retired and was inducted into the Clemson Baseball Ring of Honor.

 May 21-23, 1998 - Clemson hosted the NCAA East Regional.
 Clemson lost to South Alabama in 16 innings and eventual National Champion Southern California.

-1998 - Clemson was ranked #21 in the final Baseball America poll and #23 in the final Collegiate Baseball poll.
+1998 - Clemson was ranked No. 21 in the final Baseball America ranking and No. 23 in the final Collegiate Baseball poll.

 March 8, 1999 - Clemson's streak of 146 weeks being ranked in one of the major polls ended.
 The last time the Tigers were not ranked was at the end of the 1990 season.
 Clemson had a 407-138 (.747) record over that span.

-1999 - Clemson was ranked #17 in the final Baseball America poll and #13 in the final Collegiate Baseball poll.
+1999 - Clemson was ranked No. 17 in the final Baseball America ranking and No. 13 in the final Collegiate Baseball poll.

-March 20, 2000 - Clemson was ranked #1 by Collegiate Baseball after opening the season 19-3.
+March 20, 2000 - Clemson was ranked No. 1 by Collegiate Baseball after opening the season 19-3.
 The Tigers spent two weeks as that poll's top team.

 June 2,3, 2000 - The Tigers defeated Mississippi State 11-4 and 9-4 in the Clemson Super Regional to earn their ninth trip to the College World Series.